Vivid Sydney transport made easy: Hop on the Metro and ride into the light

 Closest Metro station: Gadigal

-Gadigal Station drops you a 12-minute stroll from Tumbalong Park, its buzzing Tumbalong Nights music program and the rest of the location’s brilliant action.
+Gadigal Station drops you a 12-minute stroll from Tumbalong Park, its buzzing Tumbalong Nights music program, interactive children's adventure Wonderverse and Vivid Light installations, including our Drone and Laser Shows over Cockle Bay.
 The station was named in honour of the Gadigal people of the Eora Nation, the Traditional Custodians of the land on which the station was built.
 While there, you’ll pass through The Underneath, a permanent mural by artist Callum Morton.
 The work is 12.5-metres high and was inspired by early railway tunnels, Sydney’s Tank Stream and Wile E. Coyote’s infamous fake tunnels.

 Tumbalong Park Vivid Sydney